A local test for global extrema in the dispersion relation of a periodic graph: Real symmetric case: Proof of Theorem

 \begin{proof} At a corner point $\alpha^\circ$ each $e^{i \alpha^\circ_j}$ is real.
-Therefore $T(\alpha^\circ)$ is a real symmetric matrix, so we can assume that the eigenvector $f^\circ$ is real.
+This means $T(\alpha^\circ)$ is a real symmetric matrix, so we can assume that the eigenvector $f^\circ$ is real.
 It then follows from \eqref{eq:Bexplicit} that the matrix $B$ is purely imaginary, and hence the vector $B^* f^\circ$ is as well.
-On the other hand, $B^* f^\circ$ is real as the gradient of a real function (see Theorem~\ref{lem:HF}), so we conclude that $B^* f^\circ = 0$ and hence $\alpha^\circ$ is a critical point.
+On the other hand, $B^* f^\circ$ is real, since it is the gradient of a real function (by Lemma~\ref{lem:HF}), so we conclude that $B^* f^\circ = 0$ and hence $\alpha^\circ$ is a critical point.